 Abnormal muscle tone;

 Persistence of multiple signs of less than optimal sensory and motor patterns, including under-reaction or over-reaction to auditory, visual, or tactile input.

+Under reaction or over reaction to auditory, visual or tactile input

+Atypical developmental patterns of mobility, oral motor, gross and fine motor, cognitive, and/or adaptive development.

+Or

+An alcohol- or other drug-affected infant is one in which there is any detectable physical, developmental, cognitive, or emotional delay or harm that is associated with parental action involving substance use or abuse.

-Multiple trauma or losses.
-An infant or toddler meets this risk criterion if he/she has experienced a series of traumas or extreme losses that may impact on the care and/or development of the infant or toddler, for example, multiple hospitalizations or multiple placements outside the home.
+A series of traumas or losses, directly experienced by the child that may impact on the care and development of the child.FAMILY ELIGIBILITY FACTORS

-PARENT RISK FACTORS

-NOTE #1 – Regarding children in the care of someone other than the infant’s or toddler’s birth/biological parent: If the DCF (Department of Children and Families) goal is for the reunification of the parent and child, the following risk factors apply based on the birth/biological parent.
+NOTE #1 – Regarding children in the care of someone other than the infant’s or toddler’s birth/biological parent: If the DCF (Department of Children and Families) goal is for the reunification of the parent and child, the following eligibility factors apply based on the birth/biological parent.
 The Early Intervention program should work closely with both the birth and foster families of the infant or toddler, whenever possible.
-If there is no goal for reunification with the child’s birth/ biological parents, the risk factors are to be based on the primary caregivers.
+If there is no goal for reunification with the child’s birth/ biological parents, the eligibility factors are to be based on the primary caregivers.

-NOTE #2 – Determination of risk factors under parent characteristics should be based on parent perception.
+NOTE #2 – Determination of eligibility factors under parent characteristics should be based on parent perception.

-NOTE #3 – Maternal characteristics apply as risk factors to fathers if the father is the primary caregiver.
+NOTE #3 – Maternal characteristics apply as eligiblity factors to fathers if the father is the primary caregiver.

-NOTE #4 – Written documentation of parent risk factors is kept in the Early Intervention record.
+NOTE #4 – Written documentation of parent eligibility factors is kept in the Early Intervention record.

 Maternal age of less than 17 years at child’s birth or there is a maternal history of 3 or more births before age 20.

 Maternal education of 10 years or less.
-A mother meets this risk factor if she has completed 10 years or less of formal education at the time of the eligibility evaluation.
+A mother meets this eligibility factor if she has completed 10 years or less of formal education at the time of the eligibility evaluation.

 Parental chronic illness or disability affecting care-giving ability.
-This risk factor applies if a parent has a diagnosed chronic illness or a sensory, mental, or developmental disability that is likely to interfere with or adversely affect the infant or toddler’s development or have an impact on care-giving abilities.
-Examples of this risk factor may be affective disorders, schizophrenia, sensory limitations, including visual or hearing limitations, and cognitive limitations.
+This risk factor applies if a parent has a diagnosed chronic illness or a sensory, mental, or developmental disability and agrees that may interfere with or adversely affect the infant or toddler’s development or have an impact on care-giving abilities.
+Examples of this eligibility factor may be affective disorders, schizophrenia, sensory limitations, including visual or hearing limitations, and cognitive limitations.

 Parent lacking social supports.
-This risk factor applies if the parent is geographically or socially isolated and in need of emotional support and services.
+Family is geographically or socially isolated and acknowledges that they are in need of emotional support and services.
+Family lacking adequate food or clothing..

-Inadequate food, clothing, or shelter, including homelessness.
 This risk factor applies if the lack of food, clothing, or a stable housing arrangement causes life stress for the family.

+Homelessness.
+An infant and/or toddler and his/her parents will be considered homeless if:

+The family lacks a fixed, regular, and adequate nighttime residence, or

+The family is sharing the home of other persons due to loss of housing, economic hardship, or a similar reason, or

+The family is living in a motel, hotel, camp ground, or emergency or transitional shelter, or the infant/ toddler is abandoned in a hospital or is awaiting foster care placement, or

+The family is living in a public or private place not designed for or ordinarily used as a regular sleeping accommodation including, but not limited to cars, parks, public spaces, substandard housing, or bus or train stations, or

+The family is considered to be migratory workers and is living in any of the situations described above.

 Open or confirmed protective service investigation, including a child currently in foster care.
-This risk factor applies if the family:
+This eligibility factor applies if the family:

 has an open protective service file with the Department of Children and Families, or